fraterrisus/dragonjars/README.md

 after I got the music working.)

-I'm also the author of what I think is [the most comprehensive walkthrough](https://walkthroughs.hitchhikerprod.com/dragon-wars) ever written for this game, based not only on dozens of playthroughs but also a year spent decompiling the source code and the data files to figure out what makes them all tick.
+I'm also the author of what I think is [the most comprehensive walkthrough](https://walkthroughs.hitchhikerprod.com/dragon-wars) ever written for this game, based not only on dozens of playthroughs but also all the work that went into reverse engineering the source code and the data files to figure out what makes them tick.
 Which is how we arrived here: with a complete reimplementation of the game's engine.

+If you like what I'm doing here and want to encourage me to do more (or to fix bugs in this superemulator), you can drop a few bucks in my tip jar at [BuyMeACoffee](https://buymeacoffee.com/fraterrisus).

 ## Quick Start